Definition Behind Molecula

 So why is the company called Molecula?

 It was always intended that Pilosa, the open source product, would sit under a broader brand like Kafka sits under Confluent.
-It was important that the name be easy to pronounce in english and other languages, be free of established meanings and brand associations, be trademarkable, have the .com and twitter handle available and most important, have a relatable story.
+It was important that the name be easy to pronounce in English and other languages, be free of established meanings and brand associations, be trademarkable, have the .com and Twitter handle available, and most importantly, have a relatable story.
 Molecula turned out to be just that name.
 Molecula is the Spanish form of molecule and meets all of the above criteria.